gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiEditors.md

 The basic `Editor` type is simply a parameterized marker interface that indicates that a type conforms to the editor contract or informal protocol.
 The only expected behavior of an `Editor` is that it will provide access to its sub-Editors via one or more of the following mechanisms:

-*   An instance field with at least package visibility whose name exactly the property that will be edited or `propertyNameEditor`.
+*   An instance field with at least package visibility whose name exactly is the property that will be edited or `propertyNameEditor`.
 For example:

 ```
 class MyEditor implements Editor<Foo> {